 And while you can’t swim in these lakes (as much as you’d like on a hot summer day) these ferry trips can be quite refreshing after a long walk through the park.

 Look Out for Wild Life Around You

 The waters in the lakes are some of the clearest in the world and they’re known for their range of color.
-The actual color of the lakes changes depending on quantity of dissolved minerals in the water and the amount of sunlight they get.
-That’s why you’ll see lake color ranging form azure and turquoise to blue and grey in different pictures.
+The actual color of the lakes changes depending on the quantity of dissolved minerals in the water and the amount of sunlight they get.
+That’s why you’ll see lake color ranging from azure and turquoise to blue and grey in different pictures.
 In all cases, they look spectacular.

 This gives you an opportunity to see a whole lot of wildlife in the park.
 Take note of all kinds of fish swimming at your feet, birds casually swimming around, it’s possible to spot even some exotic species if you’re on the lookout.